How many of these biggest lies of mainstream nutrition do you still believe?

 10: Sugar Is Unhealthy Because It Contains Empty Calories

-It seems a simple concept that eating fat will make you fat, but this will only happen if you are eating a high carbohydrate and high fat diet.
+It seems a simple concept that eating fat will make you fat, but this will only happen if you are eating a high carbohydrate and high-fat diet.
 It is the carbohydrate making you store the fat.
-Carbohydrates drives insulin which drives fat storage.
+Carbohydrates drive insulin which drives fat storage.

 BOTTOM LINE: Low carb diets are the healthiest, easiest and most effective way to lose weight and reverse metabolic disease.
-It is a scientific fact.
-Read this article to see how.
+There are numerous health advantages to living lower-carb and whole foods.